ab77/netflix-proxy/README.md

 **(untested)** The following is based on a standard Ubuntu image provided by `DreamHost`, but should work on any Linux distribution **without** Docker installed and running under **non-root** user (e.g. `Amazon Web Services`[n13]). ~~Do **not** enable native IPv6 on the host.~~

 1. Head over to [DreamHost](http://www.dreamhost.com/r.cgi?2124700) and sign-up for an account.
-2. Find the `DreamCompute` or `Public Cloud Computing` section and launch an `Ubuntu 14-04-Trusty` instance in a location closest to you.
+2. Find the `DreamCompute` or `Public Cloud Computing` section and launch an `Ubuntu 14-04-Trusty` instance in a geographic location of interest.
 3. Make sure to add an additional firewall rule to allow DNS: `Ingress - IPv4 - UDP - 53 - 0.0.0.0/0 (CIDR)`
 4. Also add a `Floating IP` to your instance.
 5. ~~Create a free [tunnel broker](https://tunnelbroker.net/register.php) account.~~